microsoft/onnxscript/docs/tutorial/index.rst

 .. literalinclude:: examples/firstdim.py

-In the translation of a call to an ONNX operator, the translator makes use of the opschema specification of the operator to map the actual parameters to appropriate input parameters and attribute parameters.
+In the translation of a call to an ONNX operator, the translator makes use of the ``OpSchema`` specification of the operator to map the actual parameters to appropriate input parameters and attribute parameters.
 Since the ONNX specification does not indicate any ordering for attribute parameters, it is recommended that attribute parameters be specified using keyword arguments (aka named arguments).